Oswaldo Cabrera Player Props: Yankees vs. Angels

 Oswaldo Cabrera At The Plate

-- In 14 games played this year, he has not hit a home run.
+- In 15 games played this year, he has not hit a long ball.

-- Cabrera has driven in a run in three games this year (21.4%), including one multiple-RBI game.
+- In three games this season, Cabrera has picked up an RBI, with more than one RBI once.

-- He has scored a run in four of 14 games so far this season.
+- He has scored a run in four of 15 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.